rupeshbug/systemforge/README.md

 - easier to reason about
 - easier to debug
-- safer to recover
+- resumable from persisted state
 - observable over time
-- resilient to failures
+- safer than free-form AI control

 ---

 # Durable Workflow Thinking

-The project is inspired by Temporal-style workflow thinking.

-Workflows should survive:

-- API failures
+The system stores workflow state and history in the database so the process does not depend on in-memory application state.

+This means workflows can survive:

 - server crashes
 - deployment restarts
-- delayed user replies
+- delayed human review
-- retries
+- temporary AI/API failures
-- duplicate events

 Example: